Meet the founders

-With an MBA from University of Warwick and a degree in mathematics, Hedda has deep insight into the needs of managers who have been promoted because of their technical, professional or academic expertise, rather than their managerial skills.
-Clients appreciate Hedda’s combination of experience and pragmatism, and her ability to develop innovative and effective performance management solutions to meet the changing needs of HR professionals and managers.
+With an MBA from the University of Warwick, a degree in mathematics and a passion for theatre, Hedda works to help organisations transform how they manage performance into a future-focused practice that turns strategy into action, underpinned by shared purpose.
+Clients appreciate Hedda’s combination of vast experience and pragmatism, and her ability to develop innovative and effective performance management solutions to meet the changing needs of HR professionals and managers.
 Her clients include major public and private sector organisations across the UK and internationally.

 Head of Client Services – Helen Eades

 With a BA (Hons) in languages, Helen is Head of Client Services at 3C Associates.
 Helen is responsible for ensuring overall quality of delivery to clients, and works with Hedda on continuous product development and innovation.
 Helen has over 15 years of experience working in L&D.